Carson Wentz Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- In one matchup against the Texans, Wentz threw for zero passing yards, 249.5 yards fewer than his over/under in Sunday's game.
+- In one matchup against the Texans, Wentz threw for zero passing yards, 249.5 yards less than his over/under in Sunday's game.

-- Wentz did not throw a touchdown pass in that matchup against the Texans.
+- Wentz did not throw a touchdown pass in that contest against the Texans.

-- The 267.2 passing yards the Texans give up per game makes them the NFL's 15th-ranked pass defense this season.
+- The Texans have the NFL's 15th-ranked pass defense this season, allowing 267.2 yards per game through the air.

-- The Texans' defense is 10th in the NFL, conceding 1.4 passing touchdowns per game.
+- The Texans have conceded seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances